fauna/js-sample-app/README.md

 The app includes tests that check the app's API endpoints and create related documents in the `ECommerce` database.

-From the `server` subdirectory, run:
+From the root directory, run:

 ```sh
 npm install && npm run test